MRT Line 3 (Metro Manila): Rolling stock

 The plans for new rolling stock has been an issue for the MRT during the Aquino administration under DOTC's leadership of then Secretary Joseph Emilio Abaya, with plans to acquire 52-second-hand LRVs offered from Madrid Metro in Spain with a budget of ₱8.43 billion, along with a proposal from Inekon Trams in 2013.
 However, undisclosed issues and train incompatibility issues regarding the project, the project was downgraded to 48 LRVs, with the contract having CRRC Dalian supply 48 new LRVs.
 The deployment of the Dalian trains was delayed due to several factors, including weight limits on existing tracks and inconsistencies in production, which has since been corrected.
 On October 27, 2018, DOTr started the gradual deployment of the 2nd-generation trains.
-Currently, one of the Dalian trains are in operation after it re-entered service on the line on July 16, 2025.
-Full deployment for the Dalian trains is set for 2026.
+Although deployed erratically between 2019 and September 2025, the DOTr plans to redeploy the trains in December 2025.

 The trains are designed to run at a maximum speed of 65 km/h, but currently run at an operating speed of 60 km/h, though some areas are limited to 40 km/h like turnouts.

 The Passenger Assist Railway Display System (PARDS), a passenger information system powered by LCD screens installed near the ceiling of the train that shows news, advertisements, current train location, arrivals and station layouts, are already installed inside the first-generation trains.
 PARDS is also installed on trains on LRT lines 1 and 2.